Skip to main content

 4. The scraping service trusted inbound HTML from a third-party API without sanitizing it.

-The fix is four small changes: trust the right header, compare in constant time, mint one JWT cookie that every dashboard honors, and sanitize on write.
+So the fix is four small changes: trust the right header, compare in constant time, mint one JWT cookie that every dashboard honors, and sanitize on write.

 IP spoofing on Vercel